 Before you apply, you should make sure you meet the entrance requirements of your chosen degree, and contact us to discuss your proposed programme of study.

-This is particularly important if you are interested in research since the School must ensure the availability of facilities and expert supervision.
+This is particularly important if you are interested in research because the School needs to make sure it has the appropriate facilities and expert supervision available.

 Use our degree finder to read the programme description and to find contact details.